What is Cultural Shock and How to Avoid It?

 Culture shock happens because some people get caught up in trying too hard to fit in with the culture they are living in.
 If you are not conscious about the likes and dislikes of the people and culture you live then people may not like you.

-On the other hand, if you are too conscious about the culture You may start suppressing yourself too much to avoid saying or doing anything that might not be as per the cultural norms of that place.
+On the other hand, if you are too conscious about the culture, you may start suppressing yourself too much to avoid saying or doing anything that might not match the cultural norms of that place.

-5. Different lifestyles
+5. Different Lifestyles

 A major factor that causes cultural shock is the different lifestyles of people.
 For example, in America, people have a job and stick to it.
 In Nepal, many people have more than one job to make more money.
 This is typical of many other countries, but may not be for you.

-Like this, there are many other differences in lifestyle in different countries, and not many people can adjust to it.
+Like this, there are many other differences in lifestyle in different countries, and not many people can adjust to them.
 This makes it difficult to get along with anyone who is new and may not be flexible enough to adapt.

 How to Avoid Culture Shock

 At some point in time, almost everyone deals with culture shock.
 Even if you are just moving to a city in your own country, you will likely experience it.
 Although you may not be able to escape this feeling, you can make the experience less painful by preparing for it carefully.
-Here are some ways to avoid culture shock things you should do when traveling to another country:
+Here are some ways to avoid culture shock, things you should do when travelling to another country:

-1. Research the culture
+1. Research the Culture

 Before you travel or move to a new country, research as much as you can about the culture and customs.
 This will give you a better understanding of what to expect and help you prepare for any cultural differences you may encounter.

-2. Be open-minded
+2. Be Open-Minded

 It is important to keep an open mind when experiencing a new culture.
 Be willing to learn and understand the customs and traditions of the country you are visiting or living in.
 Don't be quick to judge or dismiss new customs as strange or wrong.

-3. Learn the language
+3. Learn the Language

 Knowing the language of the country you are visiting or living in can greatly reduce culture shock.
 It will make it easier for you to communicate with people, understand the culture, and feel more at home.

-4. Find a support group
+4. Find a Support Group

 Joining a support group of other people who are also experiencing culture shock can be a great way to cope.
-They can provide a sense of community and understanding and can be a source of support and advice.
+They can provide a sense of community and understanding, and can be a source of support and advice.

 It is important to maintain your own culture while living in a foreign country.
 Keep in touch with your family and friends back home, and celebrate your own holidays and customs.
 This will help you maintain a sense of identity and keep culture shock at bay.